nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 :::{.notes}
-25 learners from all career stages, representing Germany, Poland, India, France, Canada, and the US completed our workshop.
+25 learners from around the world, and from all career stages joined and completed our workshop.
 Our only technical prerequisites were Internet access and a browser.

-NOTE: Internet access is no small barrier to participation, but our format enabled international participation without requiring travel, which we felt was important.
+_EXTRA NOTE: Internet access is no small barrier to participation, but our format enabled international participation without requiring travel, which we felt was important._

-We reduced the costs of setting up compute infrastructure from an expected $4500 to only
-$75 in cloud costs for a 3-day workshop.
+We reduced the costs of the computing infrastructure from an expected $4500 in setup cost to only $75 in cloud costs for a 3-day workshop by collaborating with the CryoCloud community.

-We produced open-source educational materials that will be useful even now that our workshop is complete.
+We produced open-source educational materials that we hope will be useful for a long time.

 And we did outreach activities like a guest post on the _Jupyter Blog_ to share what we learned.